Phí Minh Long

-Phí Minh Long (born 11 February 1995) is a Vietnamese professional footballer who plays as a goalkeeper for V.League 1 club PVF-CAND.
+Phí Minh Long (born 11 February 1995) is a Vietnamese professional footballer who plays as a goalkeeper for V.League 1 club Thể Công–Viettel.

-Formerly an international from under-19 to under-23 level, Minh Long has been involved in senior Vietnam squads since 2017, making his senior debut in a friendly match against Chinese Taipei on 22 March 2017.
+Formerly an international from under-19 to under-23 level, Minh Long was called up to the national team in 2017 and made his senior debut in a friendly match against Chinese Taipei on 22 March 2017.

 Club career

-Hanoi FC
+Hà Nội

-Minh Long grew up from the Hanoi Youth Football Training Center.
+Minh Long came through the Hà Nội T&T Youth Football Training Center.
 He was promoted to the first team in 2015.
-On May 22, 2016, Minh Long made his debut for Hanoi's first team when he started in a 3–0 win over Quang Nam.
-Returning to the Hanoi club after the 2022 season, Phí Minh Long was not registered to attend 2023 V.League 1.
-For that reason he expressed his desire to leave.
+On 22 May 2016, Minh Long made his debut for Hà Nội T&T's first team when he started in a 3–0 win over Quảng Nam.

+After a loan spell at Quảng Nam, he returned to Hà Nội.
+However, Minh Long was not registered to play in the 2023 V.League 1 and expressed his desire to leave the club.

-Loan at Quang Nam
+Loan at Quảng Nam

-In May 2021, Minh Long was loaned to Quang Nam by the Hanoi FC for the remainder of the 2021 season.
-After the 2021 season was canceled due to the impact of the COVID-19 pandemic, he continued to stick with Quang Nam for one more season.
-In the 2022 season, he mainly substituted for goalkeeper Tống Đức An, playing a total of 6 matches in V.League 2 and 2 matches in the National Cup.
+In May 2021, Minh Long was loaned to Quảng Nam for the 2021 season.
+After the 2021 season was canceled due to the impact of the COVID-19 pandemic, he continued to stick with Quảng Nam for one more season.
+In the 2022 season, he was the substitute goalkeeper for Tống Đức An, playing a total of 6 matches in V.League 2 and 2 matches in the National Cup.

 PVF-CAND

 At the end of February 2023, he went to work at PVF-CAND.
-On April 2, Minh Long made his PVF-CAND debut when he caught the match against SHB Da Nang in the first round of the 2023 Vietnamese Cup.
-In this match, he played excellently and became the hero of the home team when he successfully saved 2 penalty kicks to help PVF-CAND continue.
-Four days later, he continued to be the main player in the 1–0 victory at Hoa Binh's field in the first round of the 2023 V.League 2.
+On April 2, Minh Long made his PVF-CAND debut when he caught the match against SHB Đà Nẵng in the first round of the 2023 Vietnamese Cup.
+In this match, he played excellently and became the hero of the home team when he successfully saved 2 penalty kicks to help PVF-CAND advance.
+Four days later, he continued to be the main player in the 1–0 victory at Hòa Bình's field in the first round of the 2023 V.League 2.

+Thể Công–Viettel

+On 21 August 2026, Minh Long joined V.League 1 side Thể Công–Viettel.